codingburgas/2425-8th-grade-html-css-project-retake-angelfr14/README.md

-# Fresh Burgers Website
+# Quick Foods Website

 logo.png ## 👤 Developer

-* Angel pierre Andre Friedirich
+* Angel Pierre Andre Friedirich
     ## 📚 About This Project

 This website was developed as a personal project to showcase my skills in HTML, CSS, and responsive web design.
 It simulates a modern burger restaurant website, featuring a dynamic menu, interactive location maps, and dedicated pages for contact and information.
 The goal was to build a clean, user-friendly interface optimized for various devices and demonstrate a comprehensive static website build.